sebhildebrandt/systeminformation/README.md

 **Attention**: This library is supposed to be used as a backend/server-side library and **will definitely not work within a browser**.

-## New Version 5.0
+## Current Version 5.0

-The new Version 5 is here - this next major version release 5.0 comes with new functionality and several improvements and changes (some of them are breaking changes!):
+The current Version 5 - this major version release 5.0 - came with new functionality and several improvements and changes (some of them are breaking changes!):